-4.3 Liquidity risk (continued)

-4.3.2 Exposure to liquidity risk
+4. Financial risk management (continued)4.3 Liquidity risk (continued)4.3.2 Exposure to liquidity risk

 The table below presents the cash flows payable under non-derivative financial liabilities and assets held for managing liquidity risk by remaining contractual maturities at the reporting date.
 The amounts disclosed in the table are the contractual undiscounted cash flows.